mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 ![Internal check: warning](../../assets/images/pontoon/translate/check_warning.png "Example of warning")

-Certain types of checks (reported by the Translate Toolkit library) may result in many false positives.
-For this reason, they can be [completely disabled](users.md#user-settings).
+Certain types of checks reported by the Translate Toolkit library may result in many false positives.
+For this reason, they can be [completely disabled](users.md#editor-settings).

 ## Performing batch actions on strings

-Mass actions can be performed on multiple strings at once at once by clicking on the square to the left of any string in the sidebar.
+Mass actions can be performed on multiple strings at once by clicking on the square to the left of any string in the sidebar.
 When clicked, the square will show a checkmark and the editing space will show the mass action panel.
-Note that mass actions are only available to users with [translator rights](users.md#user-roles).
+Note that mass actions are only available to users with [translator permissions](users.md#user-roles).

 ![Mass action window](../../assets/images/pontoon/translate/batch_actions.png)

 To select a range of strings, select the first one and hold `SHIFT`, then select the last one.
 To select all strings, click `SELECT ALL` on the top-right of the mass action panel.
 The number of selected strings will appear on the top-left, next to the Exit icon.

-To return back to the default editing space, click the Exit icon on the top-left of the mass action panel.
+To return back to the default editing space, click the Exit icon on the top-right of the mass action panel.

 In the `REVIEW TRANSLATIONS` section, the user can approve or reject suggestions for all selected strings.
 Upon clicking `APPROVE ALL` or `REMOVE ALL SUGGESTIONS`, the label of the button will be replaced with the number of affected translations.
 Note that `APPROVE ALL` accepts the latest suggestion, but doesn’t reject other suggestions if available.